doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 For more information, see [Provisioning by trusted user](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html#trusted-user).

 To keep things simple, we will not use web or mobile app, instead we will use our Cloud9 environment into which you need to authenticate and authorise in order to call the API for creating temporary claim certificate.
- See [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/create-provisioning-claim.html) for more information about AWS CLI command we will use.

 Make sure the principle you are using within Cloud9 environment have the following IAM policy attached.
 This IAM policy allow the principle to call the IoT CreateProvisioningClaim API for TrustedUserProvisioningTemplate template.